Izzami/unicode-converter/README.md

 # unicode-converter
-A minimal program to convert glyph characters to Unicode code
+A minimal program to convert glyph characters to Unicode codes
 <br></br>
 ## Adding characters
 At the moment only characters from 32 to 126 (dec) are included.
 You can add more characters by simply adding them into the <a href="table.txt">"table.txt"</a> file using the right order (*glyph and code are optional*):